CHEWX/admireplate/README.md

 * I've included some basic Javascript including the latest jQuery and the document ready function.

 ## Images ##
-* There is a /img folder for images.
+* There is a /assets/img folder for images.
-* For images referenced in the CSS I tend to keep them in the css/assets/ folder e.g. sp.png is a sprite I can reference.
-* Images referenced in the HTML are stored in the /img folder.
+* The folder structure within this is self-explanitory.

 ## Fonts ##
 * Included font awesome for icons